wemake-services/kira-review/README.md

 ### Environment variables

 You would need to set:

 - `DANGER_GITLAB_API_TOKEN` token

 Optional variables:

-- `DANGER_PLATFORMS` defines a set of platform specific rules, see [`danger-platforms/`](https://github.com/wemake-services/kira-review/tree/master/danger-platforms) for more information, eg: `elixir,node`
+- `DANGER_PLATFORMS` defines a set of platform specific rules, see [`danger-platforms/`](https://github.com/wemake-services/kira-review/tree/master/danger-platforms) for more information, eg: `elixir,django`